TheStranjer/spritechop/README.md

 # spritechop

 Small CLI that slices frames out of a sprite sheet and packs them into an animated GIF.
-You give it an input image, the frame size, and a list of top-left coordinates to copy; it writes a GIF with an 80 ms delay between frames.
+You give it an input image, the frame size, and a list of top-left coordinates to copy; it writes a GIF with a configurable frame delay (default 80 ms).

 ## Build & Install